 This course addresses attitudes and lifestyle behaviors as they influence life-long health.
 Personal health issues, such as personal health practices, fitness, nutrition, safety and emergency measures, heart health, mental health, sexuality, and family living will be addressed.
-Aging and wellness will be included.
+Concepts of preventative medicine, disease prevention, and health education will be considered.